Swanand-Wagh/Alias-Charity-DAO/README.md

 ## Walkthrough

-- There are 2 dashboards (DONOR & NGO).
-If you go onto the Donor dashboard & connect your Metamask wallet for the first time, you'd be signed in as a DONOR & you won't be able to connect the same wallet from NGO Dashboard.
-Same applicable for NGO account.
+- There are two dashboards available (DONOR & NGO).
+If you go to the Donor Dashboard for the first time and connect your Metamask wallet, you will be logged in as a DONOR and will not be able to connect the same wallet from the NGO Dashboard.
+The same is true for a NGO account.
-- If you're a NGO, you can create a Proposal( Ngo Campaign/Event ) & ask for funds.
+- If you're a NGO, you may submit a proposal (NGO Campaign/Event) and request funding.
-- If you're a DONOR you can donate crypto to the created NGO Proposal.
-You can also view all the donations received by NGO.
+- You may give crypto(MATIC in my case) to the created NGO Proposal if you're a DONOR.
+You may also see all of the donations that NGO has received.
-- Both NGO & DONOR can view their balance & past transactions.
+- Both the NGO and the DONOR may see their account balance and previous transactions.
 #### **Note:** This is not a DAO yet, but I hope to make it into a Charity-DAO in the future.

 ## Demo